Sithum-Bimsara/PixelBlend/README.md

 # PixelBlend 🎨🖼️

 PixelBlend is a **Java-based image filtering application** that allows users to enhance and modify their photos using a variety of filters.
-Built using the **Decorator Design Pattern**, the app provides a flexible and scalable way to apply multiple filters while maintaining high performance.

 ## Features 🚀
 - Apply various image filters:
   - 🏴 Grayscale